 “I have taken guitar lessons with Stephen thus far, and he's an excellent teacher.
 When I started out I could barely hold a guitar, but within the first few weeks I found myself growing ever more comfortable, confident, and competent with my guitar.
 His emphasis is on practice and precision to help students develop a strong foundation while also learning to be creative and explore with their instrument.”

 “I really learned a lot, which is the point.
 This guy is very professional.”

 “Stephen is an excellent teacher.
 He is very patient, insightful, and skilled.
 His lesson plans are very well-thought out and his explanations of technique and musical theory are very clear.
-He is also very prompt when communicating between session.
-I have no complaints with my experience and recommend him to everyone.
-You cannot go wrong with a free lesson which will allow you to see how great of a teacher he is.”
+He is also very prompt when communicating between sessions.
+I have no complaints with my experience and recommend him to everyone.”

 “You've been one of the best teachers I've ever had and I will highly recommend you to anyone I know!”